This topic describes how to connect to the Delphix Engine command line interface.

 At the prompt, enter your user password.
 Once connected, you will be placed at the CLI prompt:

-While both admin and sysadmin produce the same prompt once logged in, be aware that the two users have different menus and different functional areas.
+While both delphix_admin and sysadmin produce the same prompt once logged in, be aware that the two users have different menus and different functional areas.

 delphix> ls Children network service storage system user Operations version Operations version delphix>